WaiSiuKei/ta-lib/ta-lib.ema/README.md

 # ta-lib.ema

-The ta-lib method `ema` exported as an ES6 module.
+The ta-lib method `ema` exported as a module.

 ## Installation